Huskyeder/stackato-doc/admin/server/logging.rst

 ===========

-Application and system logs in Stackato are aggregated into streams which can be viewed, tailed, filtered, and and sent via drains to other log aggregators for archiving or analysis.
+Application and system logs in Stackato are aggregated into streams which can be viewed, tailed, filtered, and sent via drains to other log aggregators for archiving or analysis.
 There are three general types of streams: